cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 the generator.
 I would also like to try generating color channels individually and see what that yields.

-#### Implementation Ideas
-Use [Tensorflow](https://www.tensorflow.org/) with Python.
-They have pretty good [tutorials](https://www.tensorflow.org/tutorials/)

-Data for us is essentially free because our "label" is the colorized image.
-I have [image-net](http://image-net.org/) downloaded so that is a great start.
-It is also the dataset used in the baseline we have to compare to.
-It contains 1,281,167 training images, 100,000 test images, and 50,000 validation images.

-I'm also currently downloading [Google Open Images](https://github.com/openimages/dataset) which contains about 9 million images.
-If we had that plus imagenet we'd be set.
-Downloaded the first 124044 and last 31332

 #### Useful links: